gamethis/BonkeyWonkers/exercise7/README.md

 Update your workflow to:

-- With a Job name/Job-ID of `frr_check`.
+- With a Job name/Job-ID of `check`.
 - Fetch the latest Released Version of [FRR](https://api.github.com/repos/frrouting/frr/releases).
   This should be constrained to the [Major version](https://semver.org/) referenced in [Bonkey Containers File](./BonkeyContainers.yaml).
 - Print the version to terminal.
-- Save the Output to a variable called `frr_version` that will be refrenced in future jobs.
+- Save the Output to a variable called `version` that will be refrenced in future jobs.

 ## Exercise 7 complete